Flux Quantization on 11-dimensional Superspace: Super Cartan Geometry

-such that \begin{itemize}[leftmargin=.4cm] \item[$\bullet$] at every $x \in \bos{U}_i$ these differential forms constitute, via \eqref{ClosedFormsAsMapsOutOfTangentLieAlgebroid}, a linear isomorphism from the tangent space at $X$ to super-Minkowski space (this extra property makes $(e, \psi,\omega)$ a {\it Cartan connection}):
+such that \begin{itemize}[leftmargin=.4cm] \item[$\bullet$] on every $U_i$ these differential forms constitute an isomorphism from the super-tangent bundle over $U_i$ to that of super-Minkowski space (this extra property makes $(e, \psi,\omega)$ a {\it Cartan connection}):

-\item[$\bullet$] on double overlaps $x \in \bos{U}_i \cap \bos{U}_j$ the transition
+\item[$\bullet$] on double overlaps $ U_i \cap U_j$ the transition

 is by the action of an element of $\mathrm{Spin}(1,D-1)$, hence

 \end{itemize} \item[\bf (b)] A {\it spin-connection} hence on each $U_i$

 such that on double overlaps $U_i \cap U_j$ we have